Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">SHELDON · THEORIST</div>
       <p>
-        That the relationship between co-attacking and friendship formation is <strong>highly sensitive</strong>
+        That the relationship between co-attacking and friendship formation is <strong>
-        to how negative interactions are defined and measured  -  and that we do <strong>not</strong> have robust evidence for a positive causal effect.
+        highly sensitive to how negative interactions are defined and measured.</strong>
       </p>
     </div>
   </div>